tjdwill/cpp-notes/libraries/Qt/my-questions.md

 data members?**

 - Sometimes, the objects don't need further programmatic interaction after being instantiated.
-- Making every pointer a data member would also increase the class' size.
+- Making every pointer a data member would also increase the class's size.
 - On the other hand, *not* doing so would mean there can be many more pointers and "phantom" objects used within a widget than accounted for in the class definition.
   - If the design of the given class changes, it may be difficult to track down stray objects.
 What